Model categories structures from rigid objects in exact categories: Preliminaries

 There is a left-weak model category structure on $\mathcal{C}$, where: \begin{itemize} \item All objects are fibrant. \item An object is cofibrant if and only if it belongs to $\mathcal{T} * \Sigma \mathcal{T}$. \item Weak equivalences $\W$ compose the class of morphisms $X \to Y$ such that, for any triangle $Z \to X \to Y \to \Sigma Z$, both other morphisms belong to the ideal $(\mathcal{T}^\perp)$. \item Two morphisms are homotopic if and only if their difference factors through $\mathrm{add} \mathcal{T}$. \end{itemize}

-It means that $\mathcal{C}$ contains three classes of morphisms $\W$, $\Fib$, $\Cof$ such that: \begin{enumerate} \item Pullbacks of trivial fibrations along deflations exist and are trivial fibrations. \item The class $\W$ has the "two-out-of-three" property. \item The three classes $\W$, $\Fib$, $\Cof$ contain all identities, are stable under retracts and composition. \item We have $\W \cap \Cof \subseteq ^\square \Fib$ and $\Cof \subseteq ^\square(\W \cap \Fib)$ \item Any morphism can be factored through a weak cofibration followed by a fibration.
-Any morphism with cofibrant domain can be factored through a cofibration followed by a weak fibration. \end{enumerate} \end{theo}
+It means that $\mathcal{C}$ contains three classes of morphisms $\W$, $\Fib$, $\Cof$ such that: \begin{enumerate} \item Pullbacks of acyclic fibrations along deflations exist and are acyclic fibrations. \item The class $\W$ has the "two-out-of-three" property. \item The three classes $\W$, $\Fib$, $\Cof$ contain all identities, are stable under retracts and composition. \item We have $\W \cap \Cof \subseteq ^\square \Fib$ and $\Cof \subseteq ^\square(\W \cap \Fib)$ \item Any morphism can be factored through an acyclic cofibration followed by a fibration.
+Any morphism with cofibrant domain can be factored through a cofibration followed by an acyclic fibration. \end{enumerate} \end{theo}